rarible/protocol-contracts/exchange-v2/readme.md

 - support for parametric assets.
 For example, user can put order to exchange 10ETH to any NFT from popular collection.
 - support for NFT bundles

-#### Order execution
+#### Transfers execution

-Order execution is done by TransferManager.
+Transfers are done by TransferManager.
 There are 2 variants:

 - SimpleTransferManager (it simply transfers assets from maker to taker and vice versa)
 - RaribleTransferManager (sophisticated version, it takes in account protocol commissions, royalties etc)